 At any given time, NAHB is working on more than 100 different issues relating to home building and the housing industry.
 In 2013, NAHB's efforts saved members roughly $6,200 on every housing start.

 Each year, NAHB’s builder members construct about 80% of the new homes built in the United States, both single-family and multifamily.

 Known as the International Builders’ Show or IBS, NAHB’s Annual Convention and Exposition is the single most important event of the year for the home building industry.
 It is also the world’s largest show of its kind for the residential and light commercial construction industry.
-Beginning in February 2014, the International Builders' Show will be co-located with the National Kitchen and Bath Industry Show (KBIS), creating Design and Construction Week.
-The two events will remain separate and distinct shows, and will be held simultaneously in Las Vegas Feb.
-4-6, 2014, at the Las Vegas Convention Center.
-During the 2015 International Builders' Show (Jan.
-20-22), Design and Construction Week will expand further with the addition of the SURFACES and StonExpo/Marmomacc Americas shows at the Mandalay Bay Convention Cention Center in Las Vegas.
+In 2014, the International Builders' Show was co-located with the National Kitchen and Bath Industry Show (KBIS), creating Design and Construction Week.
+The two events will again be co-located in 2015 when Design and Construction Week will be held from Jan.
+20 to 22 at the Las Vegas Convention Center.
+During the 2015 Show, Design and Construction Week will expand further with the addition of the SURFACES and StonExpo/Marmomacc Americas shows at the Mandalay Bay Convention Center in Las Vegas.